MuertoGB/MacEfiToolkit/README.md

 ## About

-This application is in active development, it is currently unfinished.
+This application is in active development, and is unfinished:
 >🛠 Current Status: Working on finishing the editor.

-Mac EFI Toolkit, or 'mefit' is a Mac EFIROM information gathering tool designed to aid technicians in repair of a Mac BIOS firmware, with limited editing capability.
+Mac EFI Toolkit, or 'mefit' is an information gathering tool designed to aid technicians in repair of Mac BIOS/EFI files, with limited editing capability.
+The application can detect EFI lock in the NVRAM, detect the APFS DXE driver; even if hidden inside an LZMA compressed volume, detect if the file size is valid, with the ability to calculate any size discrepancy bytes, and more.

+Editing features include automated detection and masking of invalid Fsys store CRC32 checksums, with the ability to export any Fsys store (0x800h), and patch it into another donor file.
+Other editing features such as serial replacement and clearing of the NVRAM are in development.

 <img width="550" src="files/images/met.png" alt="MET">
 <img width="550" src="files/images/met_alt.png" alt="MET_ALT">